NedHermann/trading_projects/src/earnings_announcement_forecast/README.md

 |2023-04-06|call|41 |86    |0.6613|0.5084|0.5556      |2.3627   |0.0987    |

 ### Non-event and Event Volatility Explained
 The below figure is on page 179 from Trading Volatility.
-This chapter (6.4) illustrates how a person trades the event jump by structuring across the term structure.
+This chapter (6.4) illustrates how a person can trade the event jump by structuring across the term structure.
 The figure details how I got my nonevent_vol number by selecting the options that expire before the event (jump).
 This nonevent_vol is also referred to as the *diffusive* volatility.
 [Here](images/collin_fig_3.png) is the formula for how event_vol and event_move's are calculated (source code [@utils.R](utils.R).

 ![collin_fig_1](images/collin_fig_1.png)